 We are a global patient-focused biotechnology company engaged in the discovery, development and commercialization of a diverse set of novel treatments for patients living with devastating rare and orphan diseases.
 Our lead product, migalastat HCl is a small molecule that can be used as a monotherapy and in combination with enzyme replacement therapy ("ERT") for Fabry disease.
-Migalastat was approved for use in the European Union (" EU") in May 2016 under the brand name GalafoldTM as a first-line therapy for long-term treatment of adults and adolescents aged 16 years and older with a confirmed diagnosis of Fabry disease and who have an amenable mutation.
+Migalastat was approved for use in the European Union ("EU") in May 2016 under the brand name Galafold[TM] as a first-line therapy for long-term treatment of adults and adolescents aged 16 years and older with a confirmed diagnosis of Fabry disease and who have an amenable mutation.
 The approved label includes 331 Fabry-causing mutations, which represent up to half of all patients with Fabry disease.
-As of June 30, 2017, we have been authorized to commercialize GalafoldTM in 33 countries and over 150 Fabry patients are receiving GalafoldTM compared to approximately 100 Fabry patients in April 2017.
-We remain confident in our guidance to achieve over 300 patients on GalafoldTM therapy by the end of 2017.
-Additionally, based on a series of discussions with and written communication received from the U.S. Food and Drug Administration (the "FDA"), the FDA has informed us that we may now submit a New Drug Application (" NDA") for migalastat.
-An additional Phase 3 study previously requested by the FDA to assess Gastrointestinal ("GI") symptoms is no longer required before an NDA submission.
-We are preparing the New Drug application ("NDA") submission under Subpart H, which provides for accelerated approval.
+As of September 30, 2017, we have been authorized to commercialize Galafold[TM] in 33 countries and over 260 Fabry patients are receiving Galafold[TM] compared to approximately over 150 Fabry patients in June 2017.
+We remain confident in our guidance to achieve over 300 patients on Galafold[TM] therapy by the end of 2017.
+Additionally, we are preparing a New Drug Application ("NDA") submission for migalastat under Subpart H, which provides for accelerated approval.
 We plan to submit an NDA to the FDA for migalastat for Fabry disease in the fourth quarter of 2017.